ronkow/aws-projects/app-detector/readme.md

-A Flask photo app deployed in AWS using:
+A Flask photo app deployed in AWS using
 - Rekognition
 - Lightsail
 - Route 53